drgshub/spinnerr/README.md

 PORT | Port of the reverse proxy
 UI_PORT | Port of the Web UI
 DOCKER_PROXY_URL | Address of the socket proxy, must start with tcp://

+## License

+Spinnerr is licensed under the [Apache License 2.0](./LICENSE).
+See the LICENSE file for details.